siddharthmehta72/cloud-resume-gcp-frontend/README.md

 # cloud-resume-gcp
 Creating this Repository to contain Source Code for Cloud Resume Challenge in GCP.
-GitHub actions will be incorporated so that any changes to the Front end Source Code will push the changes to Google Cloud Storage bucket
+GitHub actions will be incorporated so that any changes to the Front end Source Code will push the changes to Google Cloud Storage bucket.